I don’t have my own transportation. Can I still book a tour?

 What is your payment and cancellation policy?

 A full-fare deposit is required for all bookings.
-Our regularly scheduled trips are fully refundable for cancellations made at least 7 days prior to the tour date with no refund for cancellations made less than a week prior to the tour date.
-Custom trips are fully refundable for cancellations made with in 14 days prior to tour date with no refund for cancellations made within two weeks of tour date.
+Our regularly-scheduled trips are fully refundable for cancellations made at least 7 days prior to the tour date, with no refund for cancellations made less than a week prior to the tour date.
+Custom trips are fully refundable for cancellations made within 14 days prior to tour date, with no refund for cancellations made within two weeks of tour date.
 Backpacking trips require a $500 deposit with the balance to be paid in full 60 days prior to the trip with no refund for cancellations within 60 days of the trip.